-My homemade Italian dressing recipe is fresh, authentic & a great marinade mix!
-We think this Italian vinaigrette is the best dressing – better than Olive Garden or Wishbone any day!
-A perfect dressing for any of your favorite salads, or try it over my delicious Italian Pasta Salad.
+This homemade Italian dressing recipe is zesty, fresh, and authentic – better than Olive Garden or Wishbone any day!
+Perfect for your favorite salad, pasta salad, or even as a marinade.

-Have you ever looked at the Wishbone Italian dressing or Good Seasons Italian dressing mix and wondered what in the world all those ingredients were?
+Have you ever looked at Wishbone Italian dressing or other store-bought bottled Italian salad dressings and wondered what in the world all those ingredients were?
 Or licked your plate because the Olive Garden salad dressing recipe was out of this world?!

-I can tell you right off the bat that hydrogenated oils and high fructose corn syrup are two of the most harmful “ingredients” you’ll ever come across.
+I can tell you right off the bat that hydrogenated oils and high fructose corn syrup are two of the worst “ingredients” you’ll ever come across.

-Unfortunately, they’re in almost every bottled dressing or restaurant salad dressing.
-When we first started eating real food, these ingredients were the first to be banned from our kitchen!
+And unfortunately, they’re in almost every bottled or restaurant salad dressing.
+When we started eating real food, these ingredients were the first to be banned from our kitchen!

-I love making my own Italian dressing for a few reasons:
+I love making my own homemade Italian dressing for a few reasons:

-- I can use the dry Italian dressing mix as a spice on vegetables
+- I can use the dry Italian seasoning mix as a seasoning for vegetables.

 - It’s 100% sugar-free (here’s why we stopped eating sugar)!